yegor256/blog/_drafts/settings.md

   - object configuration
 ---

-It's a very common mistake we keep making mostly because our objects are mutable &mdash; we **configure** them.
+Using object properties as configuration parameters is a very common mistake we keep making mostly because our objects are mutable &mdash; we **configure** them.
 We change their behavior by injecting parameters or even entire settings/configuration objects into them.
-Do I have to say that it's abusive and disrespectful from a phylosophical point of view?
+Do I have to say that it's abusive and disrespectful from a philosophical point of view?
 I can, but let's take a look at it from a practical perspective.

 <!--more-->

-Let's say, there is a class that is supposed to read a web page and return its content:
+Let's say there is a class that is supposed to read a web page and return its content:

 {% highlight java %}